 Town of Mosman Park

 Local Emergency Management Arrangements have been compiled to address those areas where the WC LEMC provides support to Hazard Management Agencies and other agencies during emergencies, and is responsible for recovery operations.
-The Western Central Local Emergency Management Arrangements document can be found by following this link to the City of Nedlands Website.
+The Western Central Local Emergency Management Arrangements document can be found by following this link to the Town of Mosman Park Website.

 In event of an emergency, the main role of the Shire of Peppermint Grove is to manage the recovery of the local community.
 The Shire is currently in the process of updating its Recovery Plan and will be posting it here shortly.

 The Government have created a site so you can find emergency information easier at Emergency WA: www.emergency.wa.gov.au.